 Experiences make memories.
-Whether you’re after adventure or relaxation this autumn, be inspired with our selection of the best experiences that UNA has to offer.
+Whether you’re after adventure or relaxation, be inspired with our selection of the best experiences that UNA has to offer.

 St Ives Surf School

 We have partnered with St Ives Surf School as it is regarded as one of the best places to learn to surf in Cornwall.
 Their diverse team of saltwater specialists are very proud of the adventure playground they call home.
 At St Ives surf school, they provide bespoke surf lessons and coaching, paddle boarding tuition, sea kayaking tours and coasteering adventures as good as anywhere in the UK.
 All their activities operate from two beautiful beach locations in the heart of St Ives.

 Inspiring art and breathtaking scenery meet at Tate St Ives.
 The iconic gallery overlooks the Atlantic Ocean and showcases some of the best-loved British artworks of the twentieth century alongside an ever-changing programme of exhibitions embracing the best of British and International modern and contemporary art.

 Explore the wild, west coast of Cornwall, just north of St Ives.
 Stunning beaches, hidden coves and towering cliffs set amongst Areas of Outstanding Natural Beauty.
 Join this spectacular coastal adventure, aimed at inspiring your creativity and technical skills.
 This workshop is a perfect break from your usual routine, a golden opportunity to connect with your passion for photography.
 Bespoke mentoring, with a uniquely constructive spirit, will empower you to transform your photography.